Tap into a dialogue about the latest developments in the ETF industry.

 Pitfalls in Smart Beta: Data Mining, Selection Bias, and Performance Chasing

 Chris Brightman explores how widespread trend chasing—allocating money to what is popular and likely expensive—hurts investors.
 Many, sometimes unwittingly, trend chase due to data-mining and selection bias, where historical rising valuations are misconstrued for persistent alpha.
 To improve outcomes and “win” in smart beta, investors should emphasize strategies that are trading cheap relative to their historical norms and deemphasize those that are expensive.

 Making Sense of the Multitude of Multifactor ETFs

 Lukas Smart, Dimensional Fund Advisors / Kal Ghayur, Goldman Sachs / Rob Nestor, BlackRock / Adam McCullough, Morningstar

 Multifactor ETFs have multiplied in recent years.
 Spreading one’s factor bets makes sense, but making sense of the current menu of these funds is a tall task.
 Our expert panel will unpack the key considerations investors should take when doing their due diligence on these funds.

-Darby Nielson, Fidelity Investments / Raman Aylur Sabramanian, MSCI / Jason Stoneberg, Invesco Powershares
+Darby Nielson, Fidelity Investments / Raman Aylur Subramanian, MSCI / Jason Stoneberg, PowerShares by Invesco / Alex Bryan, Morningstar

 Should interest rates continue to rise, investors in stodgy traditional strategies may be in for a surprise.
 Panelists will discuss how playing defense through buying dividend payers and less volatile stocks may leave their flank exposed in a rising rate environment.